musdx/azul-box/README.md

 - Download music from youtube with metadata/cover embeded
 - Download Video with highest quality with some metadata embeded

+It do not just support youtube my software wrap yt-dlp so it will technically support all yt-dlp [support](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)

 This is a software i made to just randomly do something I need so feature will be really random

 ## Installation